 I prepare myself in case there is a disaster.

-No voy a menos que mi amigo vaya también.
+No va a menos que su amigo vaya también.

-I don't go unless my friend goes too.
+He doesn't go unless his friend goes too.

-I study so that I can pass the test.
+She teaches us so that we can pass the test.

 Subjunctive or Indicative Conjunctions